Traditional Irish music is a full body experience: the upbeat tempos compel you to

 As Martin Hayes, the renowned fiddler and Clare native, puts it, “we take things a little slower here, our music, too”.
 In the pubs of Clare they lean more towards a lyrical, lilting style of trad.
 But that’s not to say Clare doesn’t know how to enjoy itself – far from it.

 The pubs here are packed with locals and visitors almost every night listening and dancing to trad.
-The village of Doolin alone is known as the “traditional music capital of Ireland”.
+While the village of Doolin is known as the “traditional music capital of Ireland”.

 And music spills out onto the streets in Clare, too.
 Every August the Feakle Festival erupts onto the streets of sleepy Feakle village.
-“Feakle has this real folk feel to it,” says Martin Gaffney, one of the organisers of the All-
+“Feakle has this real folk feel to it,” says Martin Gaffney, one of the organizers of the

-Ireland Fleadh Cheoil na hÉireann, “everything takes place on the one street; you can’t help but feel right at home.”
-Belfast Beat
+All-Ireland Fleadh Cheoil na hÉireann, “everything takes place on the one street; you can’t help but feel right at home.”
+So you see, joining in the fun is what it's all about.

 Think a friend might enjoy this article?
 Click